-This result naturally follows from the principle of be whole: if the former propositions were correct, the atter must be so too.
-But this is such a horrible thought, hat the friend of God and man shudders through all his ame at the mere idea of it; for in this case, all the sins nd crimes from the fall of Adam to the last sinner of tankind are acceptable to God; for he has adopted them ito the plan of the best of worlds ;-at least they were ecessary for the Creator's purpose, because he did not roid them, and is it possible to imagine any thing more readful?
-Therefore when a person commits even the reatest crime, he may think, this action is part of the an of the best of worlds, otherwise God would not / ave allowed me to commit it; and as he has thus inuded it in his plan, he cannot punish me for it."
-All ie just and logical inferences, which may be deduced om these axioms, are of a nature so infernal, horrible, hd revolting, that I do not wish even remotely to touch upon them.
-Here all divine revelation, the bible with all its contents, the mission of the Son of God, and the whole of his work of redemption ceases.
-There is, at once, an end to all religion: if there he a God, we have nothing to do with him, and even were he himself the all-operating power of nature, it would be of no availabecause he governs all things according to the sternal and unchangeable laws of nature, in which no alteration can ever he made.
+This result naturally follows from the principle of the whole : if the former propositions were correct, the latter must be so too.
+But this is such a horrible thought, that the friend of God and man shudders through all his frame at the mere idea of it; for in this case all the sins and crimes from the fall of Adam to the last sinner of mankind are acceptable to God, for he has adopted them into the plan of the best of worlds; at least they were necessary for the Creator's purpose, because he did not avoid them : and is it possible to imagine anything more dreadful?
+Therefore when a person commits even the greatest crime, he may think : " This action is part of the plan of the best of worlds, otherwise God would not have allowed me to commit it: and as he has thus included it in his plan, he can not punish me for it."
+All the just and logical inferences which may be deduced from these axioms are of a nature so infernal, horrible, and revolting, that I do not wish even remotely to touch upon them.
+Here all Divine revelation, the Bible with all its contents, the mission of the Son of God, and the whole of his work of redemption, ceases.
+There is, at once, an end to all religion : if there be a God, we have nothing to do with him; and even were he himself the all-operating power of nature, it would be of no avail, because he governs all things according to the eternal and unchangeable laws of nature, in which no alteration can ever be made.

-See, my dear friends, it is in this way, that the so much extolled march of intellect leads inevitably to destruction, and carries along with it multitudes of the human race.
-This is likewise the non-religion of the "Man of sin," over which he puts a religious mask.

-The great Leibnitz was the inventor of the best of worlds;-he probably did not remotely foresee, that such consequences would arise from it; an English philosopher however, directed his attention to it.
-He therefore sat down, and wrote his "Theodice," a masterpiece of acuteness, and profound thought; but in the end, it proves nothing further, than that even the greatest attainments are unable to defend a bad cause.
+See, my dear friends, it is in this way that the so much extolled march of intellect leads inevitably to destruction, and carries along with it multitudes of the human race.
+This is likewise the non-religion of the "man of sin," over which he puts a religious mask.
+The great Leibnitz was the inventor of the best of worlds.
+He probably did not remotely foresee that such consequences would arise from it : an English philosopher, however, directed his attention to it.
+He therefore sat down and wrote his "Theodice," a masterpiece of acuteness and profound thought; but in the end it proves nothing further than that even the greatest attainments are unable to defend a bad cause.

-I know very well, that not all of those, who believe in the system of materialism, are sunk so low as the horrible ideas above mentioned: there are an infinite number of descending gradations in it, on which multitudes of rationalists stand; but that all these gradations lead downwards to eternal perdition, because they inevitably tend to this infernal irreligion, is undeniable.
-He that is a consistent reasoner, and is become a convert to materialism, cannot do otherwise; his reason infallibly leads him to this appalling result; consequently this mechanical system is and must be totally false, and in the following pages, I will incontrovertibly show that it is so.
+I know very well that not all of those who believe in the system of materialism are sunk so low as the horrible ideas above mentioned: there are an infinite number of descending gradations in it, on which multitudes of rationalists stand; but that all these gradations lead downward to eternal perdition, because they inevitably tend to this infernal irreligion, is undeniable.
+He that is a consistent reasoner, and is become a convert to materialism, can not do otherwise; his reason infallibly leads him to this appalling result: consequently this mechanical system is and must be totally false, and in the following pages I will incontrovertibly show that it is so.

-Think not my dear readers, that I am wandering too far from the subject.
-In order to found my theory of the pneumatology on an immutable basis, I must necessarily pursue this path, and first of all show the mighty objections that are raised against it.
+Think not, my dear readers, that I am wandering too far from the subject.
+In order to found my theory of PNEUMA-TOLOGY on an immutable basis, I must necessarily pursue this path, and first of all show the mighty objections that are raised against it.